 You can counter this glitch in the system by splitting up your credit card payments, and paying on your balances at least twice per month to keep your running balance down.
 If you make a large purchase and have the cash, you should pay it off immediately.

 7. Become an authorized user.

-In order to become and authorized user, you need to have someone who manages their money very well and is willing to add you onto their credit account and issue a card in your name.
+In order to become an authorized user, you need to have someone who manages their money very well and is willing to add you on to their credit account and issue a card in your name.

 8. Reduce the amount you owe.